SaraFishburn/lease_connect_api/README.md

 <details>
 <summary>Admin Wireframes</summary>

+Home

+The Home page for admin stores information about the property managers, houses, and tenants that are linked to the admin account.
+On this page, admin can delete the profile for any house, tenant or property manager.

 ![Admin Home](docs/admin_home.png)

+Create Account

+This is the page that admin will go to in order to create an account for either a property manager, a house or a tenant.
+They have three clear options to choose from, and once selected they will be directed to another page for the individual account they need to create.

 ![Admin Create Account](docs/admin_create_account.png)

+Create Property Manager Account

+This page allows admin to create a new account for a Property Manager.
+In order to create the account, admin needs to provide the property managers first and last name, phone number, email address and a temporary password.

 ![Admin Create Property Manager Account](docs/admin_create_pm_account.png)

+Create Tenant Account

+This page allows admin to create a new account for a Tenant.
+In order to create the account, admin needs to provide the tenant first and last name, phone number, email address and a temporary password.
+And select which property the tenant belongs to.

 ![Admin Create Tenant Account](docs/admin_create_tenant_account.png)

+Create House

+On this page, admin can create an account for the individual tenants of a household.
+They will need to provide the tenants first name, last name, phone number, email address, a temporary password, and select which property they live in and are associated to.

 ![Admin Create House](docs/admin_create_house.png)

+My Account

+In the My Account section for admin, users can change their first name, last name, and email address as well as update their password.
+This page can be accessed through the "My Account" option on the menu.

 ![Admin My Account](docs/admin_my_account.png)
 </details>